-Making, Using and Enjoying
+Making, Using, Enjoying

 Georgina Barney and Kate Genever : The Museum of Contemporary Farming

-Chip Colquhoun: Stories of the People | Life and Work of the People
+Chip Colquhoun: Life of the People

 Teresa Murjas: i, sheep

 Teresa is working with Jack Thacker, MERL Poet-in-Residence, and partnering with his family farm in Herefordshire to develop an animal-led film project. i-Sheep will capture life from the sheep’s-eye perspective, using a Go-Pro to record the sheep’s experience.
 Through this, Teresa will explore how we imagine and claim to understand what an animal is experiencing, how that might inform our relationship with that animal, and what medium of expression can be used to represent that relationship. i-Sheep will culminate an installation work which will include film, poetry and poetic response.